Late Triassic

 The Late Triassic is the third and final epoch of the Triassic Period in the geologic time scale, spanning the time between Ma and Ma (million years ago).
-It is preceded by the Middle Triassic Epoch and followed by the Early Jurassic Epoch.
+It is preceded by the Middle Triassic Epoch and succeeded by the Early Jurassic Epoch.
 The corresponding series of rock beds is known as the Upper Triassic.
 The Late Triassic is divided into the Carnian, Norian and Rhaetian ages.

 Many of the first dinosaurs evolved during the Late Triassic, including Plateosaurus, Coelophysis, Herrerasaurus, and Eoraptor.
 The Triassic–Jurassic extinction event began during this epoch and is one of the five major mass extinction events of the Earth.

 Etymology

 The Triassic was named in 1834 by Friedrich August von Namoh, after a succession of three distinct rock layers (Greek triás meaning 'triad') that are widespread in southern Germany: the lower Buntsandstein (colourful sandstone), the middle Muschelkalk (shell-bearing limestone) and the upper Keuper (coloured clay).
 The Late Triassic Series corresponds approximately to the middle and upper Keuper.